Comparison of Serbo-Croatian standard varieties: Trebati

 In formal Croatian, verb trebati (need or should) is transitive, as in English.
-In Serbian and Bosnian, it is impersonal, like the French il faut, or the English construct is necessary (to); the grammatical subject is either omitted (it), or presents the object of needing; the person that needs something is an indirect grammatical object, in the dative case.
+In Serbian, Montenegrin and Bosnian, it is impersonal, like the French il faut, or the English construct is necessary (to); the grammatical subject is either omitted (it), or presents the object of needing; the person that needs something is an indirect grammatical object, in the dative case.
 The latter usage is, however, also encountered in Croatian, especially in spoken form.):

 Vocabulary

 Examples

 The greatest differences between the standards is in vocabulary.
 However, most words are well understood, and even occasionally used, in the other standards.
 In most cases, common usage favours one variant and the other(s) are regarded as "imported", archaic, dialectal, or simply more rarely used.

-Note that there are only a few differences that can cause confusion, for example the verb "ličiti" means "to look like" in Serbian and Bosnian, but in Croatian it is "sličiti"; "ličiti" means "to paint (a house)".
+Note that there are only a few differences that can cause confusion, for example the verb "ličiti" means "to look like" in Serbian, Montenegrin and Bosnian, but in Croatian it is "sličiti"; "ličiti" means "to paint (a house)".
 However, "ličiti" is often used Croatian in the meaning of "to look like".

 The word "bilo" means "white" in the Ikavian accent, "pulse" in official Croatian, and "was" in all official languages, although it is not so confusing when pronounced because of different accentuation (bîlo or bílo = white, bı̏lo = pulse, bílo = was).

-In Serbian and Bosnian, the word izvanredan (extraordinary) has only the positive meaning (excellent), vanredan being used for "unusual" or "out of order"; however, only izvanredan is used in Croatian in both contexts.
+In Serbian, Montenegrin and Bosnian, the word izvanredan (extraordinary) has only the positive meaning (excellent), vanredan being used for "unusual" or "out of order"; however, only izvanredan is used in Croatian in both contexts.

 Also note that in most cases Bosnian officially allows almost all of the listed variants in the name of "language richness", and ambiguities are resolved by preferring the Croatian variant.
 Bosnian vocabulary writers based their decisions on usage of certain words in literary works by Bosnian authors.

 Names of the months

 The months have Slavic-derived names in Croatian, wheres Serbian and Bosnian have almost the same set of Latin-derived names as English.
 The Slavic-derived names may also be used in Bosnian, but the Latinate names are preferred.

 The Latin-derived names of the months are well understood in Croatia and are used in several fixed expressions such as Prvi Maj (May 1), Prvi April (April Fools' Day) or Oktobarska revolucija (October Revolution).

 In spoken Croatian and in western Bosnia it is common to refer to a month by its number.
 Therefore, many speakers refer to the month of May as peti mjesec ("the fifth month").
-Saying sedmi peti (seventh of fifth) would be the equivalent of May 7.
+Saying sedmi peti or sedmi petog (seventh of fifth) would be the equivalent of May 7.